 The rubric is a tool to help you assess project-based work.
 Each rubric covers the application of skills that have been directly taught across a unit, and highlights to you whether the learner is approaching (emerging), achieving (expected), or exceeding the expectations for their age group.
-The rubric allows you to assess projects that learners have created, focussing on the appropriate application of computing skills and concepts.
+The rubric allows you to assess whether learners have appropriately applied computing skills and concepts while they created their projects.